Registration

 What is the age range of the campers?

-• General Camp: be 5-10 years old.
+• General Camp: 5-11 years old.

-• PreK- Group: At least four years old by June 17th, 2024.
+• PreK- Group: Four years old by June 22nd, 2026.

 Legacy does not provide pickup or drop-off transportation services.
 The parent or guardian must bring/pick up the camper from/to the program building.

-What is your Staff to Camper Ratio?
+What is your staff-to-camper ratio?

 What is the total number of campers in the Pre-K Group?

 Effective Summer 2024, Lions Basketball & Soccer Campers will go on trips with the general camp and or as a team.
+The primary purpose of a specialty camp is to participate in the specialty program.
+Trips may not be possible depending on the availability of venues and the specialty program schedule.

 Campers in the Lions basketball program practice in our gym at our camp building.